CosignCosine/language-qc/README.md

 # To-Do

-1. Verify if working on mac
 2. Update Source Developer Wiki to reflect the fact that this has been created.
 4. Profit??
-5. Add correct path for Windows cloning.
 6. Add installation via APM

 # Installation Instructions